What can I expect at my first appointment?

 All group support is suspended at this time.
 Please contact Scotty Thomson, IBCLC for an appointment if you have any concerns.

 Where do I go to get a Breast Pump?

 We do not sell them but can connect you with community support to help you make a decision.

 Will you send a copy of the visit to my baby's doctor?

 Yes, we will send a report to the baby's doctor.
 The office will have a close relationship with local providers.

 What do I need to bring to an appointment?

 For prenatal lactation appointment please bring any questions you may have.

 For a lactation appointment after the birth of your baby, bring a hungry baby, and full breasts (please do not pump or feed the baby within 2 - 3 hours of your appointment).
-Bring your pump if you have a low supply or suspect a low supply.
-If you are supplementing, bring a bottle with previously expressed breastmilk or formula.
+Have your pump ready if you have a low supply or suspect a low supply.
+If you are supplementing, have a bottle with previously expressed breastmilk or formula.